vito.

 02

 The Seal is a mark, never a field.
-Used on the period, the stamp, a tick — never as a button fill.
+Period, stamp, tick — never a button fill.

 03